-Black History is Full of Hidden Figures—Help Us Honor Them
+Black history is full of hidden figures—help us honor them

 Figures like Randolph are left out, in part, because black history is often oversimplified to just focus on slavery, prominent icons of the civil rights movement—like Martin Luther King Jr., of course—and the election of Barack Obama.
 “Usually we go from the civil war and somehow magically end up in the civil rights movement, as if black people weren’t protesting the entire time,” explains Theresa Runstedtler, the department chair of the Critical Race, Gender and Culture Studies Collaborative at American University.

-Runstedtler says one under-appreciated activist pushing for equity during that time period was Ella Baker, who organized for black economic justice and women’s rights in the 1930s and became a national leader in the National Association for the Advancement of Colored People in the 1940s.
+Runstedtler says one under-appreciated activist pushing for equity during that time period was Ella Baker, who organized for black economic justice and women’s rights in the 1930s, and became a leader in the National Association for the Advancement of Colored People in the 1940s.
 Baker left the NAACP, though, because she thought the organization was too focused on legal strategies and too hierarchical.
 She wanted to pivot to a more grassroots approach.
 “She really believed in the strategy of empowering everyday people to be the leaders of their own struggle,” Runstedtler says.
 “So she really wasn’t into this idea of the charismatic male leader who’s going to pull everyone out of misery.”
 Baker worked behind the scenes, doing things such as setting up a meeting between student leaders of the Greensboro sit-ins, which led to the creation of the Student Nonviolent Coordinating Committee, and mentoring young activists.

 Baker wasn’t someone who regularly made herself visible in the media, and Runstedtler points out that many black women who focused their energy on grassroot organizing and “were invested in creating institutions and mentoring people,” are often underrepresented in the retelling of history because it’s “often less sexy” than giving lectures before large audiences.
-“I think in some ways this narrative that erases all of that work also can be disempowering for people because it makes it seem as if leaders are the only ones who can instigate social change,” Runstedtler says.
+“I think, in some ways, this narrative that erases all of that work, also can be disempowering for people because it makes it seem as if leaders are the only ones who can instigate social change,” Runstedtler says.
 “But if we look at all of the…people who were doing the grunt work of making the movement, that’s actually how organizing happens.”

 Mary Ellen Pleasant, for instance, helped former slaves find jobs and housing.
-She also financially supported John Brown, a white abolitionist who does make it into our mainstream history books for planning an slave rebellion at Harper’s Ferry.
+She also financially supported John Brown, a white abolitionist who does make it into our mainstream history books for planning a slave rebellion at Harper’s Ferry.
 “Black abolitionists are really an overlooked aspect of history,” Wills says.
 “We give a lot of ink on a lot of the white abolitionists because they had the ability to move more freely and sometimes their impact was more conspicuous than black abolitionists [who] had to worry about their own freedom, too.
 We don’t talk about how much African Americans did to free themselves.”
-This, he says, “fuels a white savior myth instead of what actually happens, which is folks work together—who all believe in the same cause—to achieve their goal.”
+This, he says, “fuels a white savior myth instead of what actually happens, which is [that] folks work together.”

 Shetterly explains having these narratives included in our collective understanding of history is important, pointing to the black women mathematicians she writes about who helped America win the space race.
 They defied misconceptions about what black women were capable of.
-“If you see that this is something that existed in the past, then I think it’s that much easier to imagine that person contributing in that way in the future,” she explains.
+“If you see that this is something that existed in the past, then it’s that much easier to imagine that person contributing in that way in the future,” she says.
 “Our perception of our past really sets the parameters for our understanding of what’s possible in the future.”

 Now, we want to hear from you